isomerpages/mol-services/index.md

         title: Government Services
         image: /images/government-services.jpg
         alt: govt services
-        description: Government Services that might be useful for you, All put together in one place.
+        description: All Government Services and resources put together for you.
+In one place.
         button: Browse
         url: /government-services/overview
     - infobar: